-- Press FPL and turn the small right knob to display 1. the Flight Plan Catalog. - Press the small right knob to activate the 2. cursor. - Turn the large right knob to highlight the desired flight plan and press ENT. - To add a waypoint to the flight plan: Turn the large right knob to select the point where you wish to add the new waypoint.
+- 1. Press the FPL key and turn the small right knob to display the Flight Plan Catalog. - 2.
+Press the small right knob to activate the cursor. - 3.
+Turn the large right knob to highlight the desired flight plan and press the ENT key. - 4.
+To add a waypoint to the flight plan: Turn the large right knob to select the point where you wish to add the new waypoint.
 (If an existing waypoint is highlighted, the new waypoint will be placed directly in front of this waypoint.)
-Use the small and large right knobs to enter the identifier of the new waypoint and press ENT. - To delete a waypoint from the flight plan: Turn the large right knob to select the waypoint you wish to delete and press CLR to display a "remove waypoint" confirmation window.
-With "Yes?" highlighted, press ENT to remove the waypoint. - Once all changes have been made, press the small 6. right knob to return to the Flight Plan Catalog.
+Use the small and large right knobs to enter the identifier of the new waypoint and press the ENT key. - 5.
+To delete a waypoint from the flight plan: Turn the large right knob to select the waypoint you wish to delete and press the CLR key to display a "remove waypoint" confirmation window.
+With "Yes" highlighted, press the ENT key to remove the waypoint. - 6.
+Once all changes have been made, press the small right knob to return to the flight plan catalog.